Chapter 3: Entering the Darkness

 Battalion and was quickly lined up in formation with probably about a

-orientation to Vietnam.
-Here is a short version of what I remember about
+given the standard welcoming orientation to Vietnam.
+Here is a short

-my stay at Long Binh.
+version of what I remember about my stay at Long Binh.
 My cot was clean.
-I got three hot meals a day, and

-my visit only lasted about four or five days before I was assigned to
+I got three hot meals a day, and my visit only lasted about four or five

-the rest of us, wearing their combat unit patches on their left
+among the rest of us, wearing their combat unit patches on their left

 shoulders, whereas the green fatigue shoulders of new recruits like me